Charlotte and Mecklenburg County Catholic Charities assistance programs.

 These programs will usually have a small fee that a client needs to pay in order to gain broader access to immigration services within the Mecklenburg County community.

 Refugee and Immigrant Resettlement Office in Charlotte is another important resource.
-It can provide newcomers with financial assistance for housing, social services, school registration, social security registration, affordable health care, and even community and cultural orientation.
+It can provide newcomers with financial assistance for housing, social services, or school registration, There are also details on social security registration, affordable health care, credit building services, money management and even community as well as cultural orientation.
+Learn more on how immigrants can build credit.

 The main goal is to help refugees and immigrants adapt to the state of North Carolina, and this is done by helping them become self-sustaining and productive members of their community.
 Other services provided by Catholic Charities include employment orientation and job placement, interpretation and even transportation to job interviews or appointments.
 Understanding English is very important to someone obtaining a job, so the organization will provide instruction in English as a Second Language.
 This program is available through referrals and partnerships to the community college.